Xauric/ResumeGuide/README.md

 However, there's more to this than just writing yourself like a paragraph of technical summation.
 You want to make it personal!
 Communicate *who you are*.
 Remember, resumes (and job hunting as a whole) is considered as much a *personality fit* as it is a *technical fit*.

 For example, this is the one that I have in my resume:
-"Hi!
+> Hi!
 I’m Missingno, I’m an Information Security professional with almost a decade’s worth of experience in the industry, a passion for Red and Blue Team Operations, and a specialization in vulnerability management, incident response, and penetration testing.
-I’m looking to advance my career in a senior-level Security Engineering position, to further my career and skills in a highly involved and technical position, and help mentor junior IT and Information Security professionals."
+I’m looking to advance my career in a senior-level Security Engineering position, to further my career and skills in a highly involved and technical position, and help mentor junior IT and Information Security professionals.

 Be willing to be yourself!

-# The third part: Your qualifications
+## The third part: Your qualifications

-Are you currently a student, or otherwise attended college?
-Do you have any certifications?
+This should constitute the majority of your resume.
+This includes work experience, education, certifications, and technical skills you hold.

+### Work experience
+Your work experience, if you have it, should be the bulk of this.
+The best format I've found is to have **one to two sentences describing the actual job, and one to three bullet points summarizing accomplishments within those jobs.**

+For example:
+> I worked to build up the Security Operations program at Evil Corp within their Azure environment, and served as an SME for several projects including Help Desk, SOP creation, and Incident Response.
+I was first responder and technical lead for all Evil Corp incidents, interfacing with internal technical teams and external executives for incident resolution, and worked to develop the SOC utilizing Azure Sentinel as the sole administrator for the platform.
+> - Established automated threat hunting and intelligence processes within CrowdStrike and Microsoft Sentinel.
+> - Created and implemented comprehensive Vulnerability Management Program for NIST 800-171 compliance utilizing Crowdstrike Spotlight, working with system and process owners to remediate detected vulnerabilities within acceptable timeframes.

+### Education
+You'll want to include:
+- The school name
+- The name of the program
+- The dates you've been attending them, by year

+You will NOT want to include:
+- An "expected" graduation date
+- Your GPA
+- Your high school

+### Certficiations
+This one is a little bit easier to play fast and loose with.
+It really depends on what job you're applying for, but I organize my certifications by authoritative body, and list them all on a single line.
+However, do whatever works best for you.

 As a note: You should *not* list certifications you *plan on* taking.

-# So what if I don't have any technical experience and want to gain it?

-# Okay, but I don't *have* any experience.
-What do I do?
+Unless you have a training course that you can speak to in an interview (such as the PEH for the PNPT, or the PWK-200 for the OSCP), listing certifications you plan on taking on their own looks silly at best, and will actively disqualify you from a job at worst.
+If you don't have it, don't list it.

+### Technical skills
+Like certifications, this one is a bit easier to play fast and loose with.
+I list my skills based on two criteria:
+- What industry are they most applicable to?
+- How much training is required to reach a level of competency with them?

+Ergo, don't include things like nmap or impacket.
+As important as those tools are, if I can learn how to use a tool with a single google search, it isn't worth listing.

+Conversely, if you're familiar with *larger* concepts that require significantly more training and experience, like:
+- Software suites such as Nessus, CrowdStrike, or Splunk
+- Technical concepts such as Secure Software Development Life Cycles, the Incident Response lifecycle, or the Vulnerability Management lifecycle
+- Technical Frameworks such as ISO 27001, NIST 800-53, and the MITRE ATT&CK Framework
+- Regulatory Frameworks, such as SOC 2 Type 2 and FedRAMP.

+They should absolutely be included.
+You want to emphasize that you will require *as minimal training as possible* to get up to speed.

+## The fourth part: Extracurricular stuff

+Your resume should close out with a section describing who you are *outside of work.* This may seem silly, but it's unironically one of the best sections you can include in a resume.
+My extracurricular section has gotten me more interviews, and more comments *in* interviews, than anything else on my resume.

+> I spend my free time doing pentesting and forensic challenges on TryHackMe, pentesting challenges on HackTheBox, high-end raiding in Final Fantasy XIV, and continually learning as much as I can.
+I also participate in TCM Security and Black Hills Information Security discord servers, helping build the community and mentor newcomers as often as I can.

+> And rest assured, none of this resume was written with ChatGPT.

+Make your own summary!
+This should compliment your professional summary, bookending your technical experience with a little reminder of who you are.

+## Some other fun stuff to keep in mind

+### Shotgun vs Sniper Rifle
+There are two methodologies to job hunting.
+I call them the spaghetti shotgun, and the meatball sniper rifle methods.
+Quantity vs quality, as it were.

+The spaghetti shotgun is the logical conclusion of "throwing spaghetti at a wall and seeing what sticks".
+This includes using the same resume, and firing it out to as many open jobs as you can find, with the idea being that if you apply to enough positions, at least *one* will get back to you.

+The meatball sniper rifle is the patent opposite.
+You apply to a fraction of the positions available, but you put a *ton* of effort into those applications.

+By far, the sniper rifle method is better.

+Make sure you tune your resume to the position you're applying for.
+Highlight and showcase the experience that you have that makes you qualified for the position.
+This can include rewriting your entire resume, depending on what your experience is.
+I also go so far as to include the position name in my professional summary as the position I want to move into.
+I usually have 4-5 different resumes that I'm cycling between, tuning them a little here and there to make sure I have a good template to work with and minimize the amount of work I have to do during a job hunt.

+No method is wrong.
+However, whatever method you choose should be tuned to what the job market is, and I've universally found more success putting in more effort into a smaller amount of applications, than I have mass applying with the same application to a ton of jobs.
+Remember, quantity vs quality.

+### 3-5 years experience
 Here's one of the biggest things I had to learn when I first started out:
 **When companies say they want 3-5 years experience for an entry level job, they aren't necessarily talking about professional experience.**